operezol/maps/README.md

 # maps

-It uncovers your position on the maps while you're moving
+It uncovers your position on the map while you're moving